Is gravity getting weaker at low z? Observational evidence and theoretical implications: Introduction

 Clearly a reduced (compared to GR) evolving effective Newton's constant would have important signatures on low $z$ cosmological observations.
-In particular: \begin{itemize} \item It would affect \cite{Nesseris:2017vor,Kazantzidis:2018rnb} the low $l$ CMB power spectrum through the Integrated Sachs-Wolfe (ISW) effect \cite{Pogosian:2005ez,Ho:2008bz}. \item It would affect \cite{Nesseris:2017vor,Kazantzidis:2018rnb} the growth rate of cosmological fluctuations as detected through the RSD \cite{Macaulay:2013swa,Johnson:2015aaa,Basilakos:2016nyg,Nesseris:2017vor,Kazantzidis:2018rnb}, WL \cite{Hildebrandt:2016iqg,Joudaki:2017zdt,Troxel:2017xyo,Kohlinger:2017sxk,Abbott:2017wau,Abbott:2018xao} and CC data \cite{Rozo:2009jj,Rapetti:2008rm,Ade:2015fva,Bocquet:2014lmj,Ruiz:2014hma}. \item It would induce an evolution of the SnIa absolute magnitude which depends on the magnitude of Newton's constant \cite{Amendola:1999vu,Gaztanaga:2001fh,Nesseris:2006jc,Wright:2017rsu}.
-Notice however that the value of the effective Newton's constant here should be obtained from a strong gravity calculation in the context of a modified gravity theory and thus is not in general identical with the $\Geff$ derived for the growth of cosmological perturbation which involves a perturbative calculation. \end{itemize} For a viable modified gravity mechanism there should be consistency with respect to the type and magnitude of Newton's constant evolution favored by the above cosmological observations keeping in mind the strong gravity effects involved in the SnIa physics.
+In particular: \begin{itemize} \item It would affect \cite{Nesseris:2017vor,Kazantzidis:2018rnb} the low $l$ CMB power spectrum through the Integrated Sachs-Wolfe (ISW) effect \cite{Pogosian:2005ez,Ho:2008bz}. \item It would affect \cite{Nesseris:2017vor,Kazantzidis:2018rnb} the growth rate of cosmological fluctuations as detected through the RSD \cite{Macaulay:2013swa,Johnson:2015aaa,Basilakos:2016nyg,Nesseris:2017vor,Kazantzidis:2018rnb}, WL \cite{Hildebrandt:2016iqg,Joudaki:2017zdt,Troxel:2017xyo,Kohlinger:2017sxk,Abbott:2017wau,Abbott:2018xao} and CC data \cite{Rozo:2009jj,Rapetti:2008rm,Ade:2015fva,Bocquet:2014lmj,Ruiz:2014hma}. \item It would induce an evolution of the SnIa absolute magnitude which depends on the magnitude of Newton's constant \cite{Amendola:1999vu,Gaztanaga:2001fh,Nesseris:2006jc,Wright:2017rsu,Sapone:2020wwz}.
+Notice, however, that the value of the effective Newton's constant here should be obtained from a strong gravity calculation in the context of a modified gravity theory and thus is not in general identical to the $\Geff$ derived for the growth of cosmological perturbation that involves a perturbative calculation. \end{itemize} For a viable modified gravity mechanism there should be consistency with respect to the type and magnitude of Newton's constant evolution favored by the above cosmological observations, keeping in mind the strong gravity effects involved in the SnIa physics.
 It will be seen in what follows that indeed all of the above probes mildly favor a reduced value of Newton's constant at low $z$.
 However, the favored magnitude and statistical significance of such a reduction varies among the above observational probes.

-An evolving with redshift Newton's constant \Geffz may be parametrized in the context of a wide range of parametrizations including theoretically motivated \cite{Bertschinger:2008zb,DiValentino:2015bja,Ade:2015rim,Baker:2014zva,Li:2018tfg} and model independent \cite{Nesseris:2017vor,Kazantzidis:2018rnb} forms and leads to a modification of the linear growth of cosmological perturbations.
+A Newton's constant \Geffz evolving with redshift, may be parametrized in the context of a wide range of parametrizations including theoretically motivated \cite{Bertschinger:2008zb,DiValentino:2015bja,Ade:2015rim,Baker:2014zva,Li:2018tfg} and model independent \cite{Nesseris:2017vor,Kazantzidis:2018rnb} forms and leads to a modification of the linear growth of cosmological perturbations.